11 Questions to Ask When Shopping for Data Analytics SoftwareReading time: 7 minutes

 Typical answer: Our pre-made models use the same, tried-and-true variables for all operations.

-Best answer: The model automatically mines your data for the strongest, most relevant variables, shows you why those variables are statistically significant, and then allows you to change and modify variables as needed.
+Best answer: The model automatically mines your data for the strongest, most relevant variables.
+It shows you why those variables are statistically significant, then allows you to change and modify variables as needed.

-Key point: Different questions require different variables, and a model that can automatically search through your data to find the strongest, most relevant variables to answer your question is the best choice.
+Key point: Different questions require different variables.
+A model that can automatically search through your data to find the strongest, most relevant variables to answer your question is the best choice.

 Asking these questions will make your search for the right data analytics software easier.
-They’ll help you sift through subpar offerings and companies that won’t deliver on their promises, and they’ll help you avoid being overcharged for software that underperforms.
+They’ll help you sift through subpar offerings and companies that won’t deliver on their promises.
+They’ll help you avoid being overcharged for software that underperforms.

 If you didn’t already guess, we here at Rapid Insight firmly believe that our data analytics software is the best option for every organization.
 We offer an affordable, powerful, versatile analytics platform backed by outstanding support and training.